 As some of you know, I gave birth to six of my ten children.
 So, I was pregnant for more years straight than it takes most people to get a degree.
 And, during my later pregnancies, my legs looked horrible!
 I tried to sleep with them elevated, which was a total blast with a baby sitting on my lungs, but that didn’t even help.

 I also tried a pair of uber sexy (not) compression hose and Vitamin E, but yeah…just no. They helped, but in my 30’s, granny legs weren’t the look I was after.
-Plus, they were super hard to get on and uncomfortable.
+Plus, the prescription hose were the only ones that even helped a little, and they were super hard to get on and uncomfortable.
+And my husband wouldn’t stop laughing the entire half-hour it took for him to help me put them on.

 After doing some research, I came up with an amazing essential oil blend that rocked my world!
 Essential oils penetrate the skin and do their magic there, so using them topically became my new obsession!
 By the way this blend works great for the bum area too!
 Not that I would know.